bentoml/BentoML/docs/source/concepts.rst

 Creating BentoService
 ---------------------

-see :ref:`bentoml.BentoService <bentoml-bentoservice-label>`

-It is recommended to always put the code of your BentoService class into individual Python file and check it into source control(e.g. git) along with your model training code.
-And at the end of your model training code, import the BentoService class and create a BentoService saved bundle.
-This way you will get a deployable and testable prediction service after each training job.
+Users build their prediction service by subclassing :ref:`bentoml.BentoService <bentoml-bentoservice-label>`.
+It is recommended to always put the source code of your BentoService class into individual Python file and check it into source control(e.g. git) along with your model training code.

+BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a BentoService saved bundle.
+This makes it easy to manage, test and deploy all the models you and your team have created overtime.

 .. note::